hetsko/raspios-anvil/ansible/README.md

 Feel free to inspect the playbooks files (*.yml) to gain some information on how to use them.
-They are by definition quite human-readable and self-explanatory.
-Usually, there is a section with predefined input variables,
+They are by definition quite human-readable and self-documenting.
+Usually, there is a section with predefined **input variables**,

 ```yaml
 vars: